seanox/review/README.md

 # Features
 - Command line tool
 - expression-based static code analysis
-- text-based search and replace with regular expressions with inclusions and exclusions
+- text-based search and replace with regular expressions, supports inclusions and exclusions
 - File filter with inclusions and exclusions
 - simple definition of the reviews
 - parallel execution of the reviews